 The need for a combination of educational, administrative and communication tools led to collaboration with local Austrian companies, while agile and inclusive working practices allowed the team to tackle multiple tasks simultaneously and cohesively.

 The project brought together a rich blend of talents and expertise, including Accenture team members from five different countries.
 To ensure a safe environment for everyone on site, the team used more than 1,000 COVID-19 rapid tests.

 different organisations collaborated to bring flexible access for all, through the cloud.

 COVID-19 rapid tests used to ensure a safe environment for everyone on site.

 Initial work began in May 2020.
-The Digital School portal was announced in a press conference by the Austrian Chancellor; the Austrian Minister of Education, Science and Research; and the Minister of Digitization and Economics.
+The Digital School portal was announced in a press conference by the Austrian Chancellor; the Austrian Minister of Education, Science and Research; and the Minister of Digitisation and Economics.
 The portal was launched in September.

-Since then, the portal has welcomed more than 500,000 users online and been continuously improved and expanded, with a single digital identity for all students; a fully integrated content management system; and de-centralized functionalities for schools.
+Since then, the portal has welcomed more than 500,000 users online and been continuously improved and expanded, with a single digital identity for all students; a fully integrated content management system; and de-centralised functionalities for schools.

 Looking ahead, the portal has parent onboarding planned, as well as more interactive features and an event hub.